allenai/satlaspretrain_models/README.md

 The output of the model is the multi-scale feature map (either from the backbone or from the FPN).

-For a complete fine-tuning example, [see our tutorial on fine-tuning the pre-trained model on XYZ](TODO1) (link TODO1).
+For a complete fine-tuning example, [see our tutorial on fine-tuning the pre-trained model on EuroSAT](https://github.com/allenai/satlaspretrain_models/blob/main/demo.ipynb).
 You can also use the pre-trained models in [TorchGeo](TODO2) (link TODO2), a library for training remote sensing models in PyTorch ([see our usage guide](TODO2)).

 Installation